Corporate Information

 Income tax expense

-The effective tax rate for 1H2025 and 1H2024 was 16.7% and 13.4% respectively, which was lower than the statutory tax rate of 17%, due to the utilisation of tax credits in both 1H2025 and 1H2024.
+The effective tax rates for FY2025 and FY2024 stood at 15.3% and 13.9%, respectively, which were lower than the statutory tax rate of 17%, due to the utilisation of tax credits.

 Net profit